nicholsen-guoziyu/shoppinglist/README.md

 ### How to Use
 * Install the required (_**Prerequisite**_)
-* Run the DatabaseSchema.sql to create the ShoppingList database.
+* Use SSMS to run the DatabaseSchema.sql to create the ShoppingList database.
-* Run the DataSeed.sql to seed data.
+* Use SSMS to run the DataSeed.sql to seed data.
 * Open ShoppingList.sln in the shoppinglist-api\ShoppingList folder by using Visual Studio 2019 and press F5 to start the backend REST Services.
-* Open shoppinglist-ui folder by using Visual Studio Code/any React supported IDE and type npm start in the Visual Studio Code Terminal to run the React app.
+* Open shoppinglist-ui folder by using Visual Studio Code/any React supported IDE and type npm start in the Terminal (press Ctrl + Shift + ` to start new Terminal in Visual Studio Code) to run the React app.
 You will see one data will be shown which is based on the data populated in the DataSeed.sql.

 ### Pending Implementation
 * Authentication